There Was a Problem Resetting Your PC: 7 Quick Fixes

 The manufacturer enabled compression to reduce the disk space required for pre-installation.

 Now let’s start to see how to fix “There was a problem resetting your PC.
-No changes were made.” error in Windows 10.
-These solutions also work for Windows 8 and 8.1.
+No changes were made.” error in Windows 10 or its variations.
+Most of these solutions also work for Windows 11, 8 and 8.1.

 Solution 1.
 Run Startup Repair

-The first thing you can have a try is to run Windows 10 Startup Repair tool.
+The first thing you can have a try is to run Windows 10 Startup Repair tool, which can fix most computer failure when it does not work well.

 Step 1.
 Insert Windows 10 installation media and restart your computer.

 Step 2.
-You will see the screen saying that you need to press any key to boot from CD or DVD.
+You will see the screen saying that you need to press any key to boot from CD or DVD, please do as instructed.

 Step 3.
 Choose the language and click Next.
 Click Repair your computer option.

 Step 3.
 On Choose an option screen, click Troubleshoot.
-Then click Advanced options and finally click Automatic Repair.
+Then click Advanced options and finally click Startup Repair.

 When the scanning process is done, remove the installation media and start your Windows.
 Try to reset your PC again.
 If you still can’t reset Windows 10, please move on to the next solution.